Herbert Fuchs: Academia and allegations

-In 1949, he joined American University as a part-time law professor, with an private law office on Dupont Circle.
+In 1949, he joined American University as a part-time law professor, with a private law office on Dupont Circle.
 In 1950, he became a full-time law professor there.

 In July 1955, the House Committee on Un-American Activities (HUAC) subpoenaed Fuchs to see whether he could help identify members of the "Ware Group."
 He testified that he had been a member of the Communist Party USA from 1934 to the late 1940s.
 He admitted to membership and activities for three Communist cells from 1934 to 1946.
 Initially, he refused to name names of fellow Party members.

 American University President Hurst Robins Anderson initially defended Fuchs after he testified to the committee.
 Fuchs had fully disclosed to Anderson the extent of his activities at the time the story of his Communist Party membership broke.
 The university later fired him on the basis that Fuchs had withheld information regarding his Party activities, but could only vouch that the information had been withheld prior to Fuchs being outed for his membership.